 - Community Diabetes Education Program of Ottawa

-- Kemptville District Hospital Diabetes Education Program
+- Kemptville District Hospital Diabetes Education Program; offering virtual services to Ottawa South Area

-Facts on community diabetes education:
+Facts on the community diabetes education programs:

 - Patients who are referred will receive individualized or group diabetes education sessions.
 Schooled in principles of adult education, educators assess needs then use a combination of health coaching, motivation techniques and conversation to facilitate learning and enhance self-management skills.

-- There are additional services and supports your patients can access through the Diabetes Educators such as foot care assessment, a label-reading course, and grocery store tours.
+- There are additional services and supports your patients can access through the Diabetes Educators such as foot care assessment, a label-reading course and grocery store tours.